morungos/morungos.github.io/_posts/2025-08-22-super-size-my-brain.md

 ---
 layout: post
 title: "Super size my brain: self-actualization and AI"
+background: '/img/posts/wile-e-coyote.jpg'
+summary: >-
+  This article describes how generative artificial intelligence tends to break apart teams, driving a wedge into the deep asymmetry between generating information and using it.
+The result can be stressful for employees, but just as destructive on managers' strategy and vision.
+image: '/img/posts/wile-e-coyote.jpg'
+image_description: "Cascade on the River Etherow"
 ---

 When I hear the increasing stories of the effects of large language models --